solutionDrive/ansible-role-zammad/README.md

 Please note that is highly recommended *not* to run the database server on the same machine as zammad itself.

+You have to install ruby, bundler, rake and rails before.
+Use for example geerlingguy.ruby but choose to build ruby from source as package manager's package may be outdated.

 Role Variables
 --------------